 Project Manager: Joseph Balzano

-The project is composed of two major parts: “Greenhouse” and “Laboratory”.
-The Greenhouse is an efficient glass and steel research machine.
-Sophisticated automated systems control natural and artificial lighting, temperature, humidity, irrigation and fertilization, adapting the interior environment in response to the sun, the wind, and the weather.
-The facility maximizes research capability and provides an open, flexible environment for introductory botany instruction.
-The Laboratory harmonizes with the greenhouse, it’s form suggesting a modern reinterpretation of a New England barn.
-Project interiors have a simple, minimal character in keeping with the overall agrarian style.
-The Laboratory is a sophisticated research facility, featuring two research labs, a wet/dry classroom for botany instruction, and a core facility for seed germination.
-The laboratory also contains the primary mechanical infrastructure for the entire project.
+The CNS greenhouses maximize research capability and provide an open, flexible environment for instruction.
+The architectural language of the laboratory harmonizes with the greenhouse design, its form suggesting a modern re-interpretation of the New England barn.
+Project interiors are simple, in keeping with the agrarian aesthetic.
+Despite its apparent outward simplicity, the laboratory is a sophisticated research facility, featuring two research labs, a wet/dry classroom for botany instruction, and a core facility for seed germination.
+It also contains the primary mechanical infrastructure for the entire project.

-The Laboratory is served by one custom outdoor air handler with a parallel energy recovery unit in conjunction with an enthalpy wheel.
-The unit will provide facility with comfort cooling and makeup air to the laboratory rooms, as well as provide overall building pressurization.
-The air handling unit filters and coils will be designed for low pressure drop for energy savings and energy code compliance.
+Heating and Cooling: Sophisticated heating, ventilation, and air-conditioning equipment mitigate the building's energy use.
+Modular chillers and a hybrid cooling tower maximize efficiency and opportunities for “free cooling”.
+The lab space is outfitted with a custom outdoor air handler that has a parallel energy recovery unit, in conjunction with a heat wheel (or enthalpy wheel).
+The unit provides the facility with cooling and return air for laboratory rooms, as well as overall building pressurization.
+The air handling unit’s filters and coils are designed to accommodate low pressure drop for energy savings and energy code compliance.